Rockies vs. Rangers: Betting Trends, Records ATS, Home/Road Splits

 Rockies Recent Betting Performance

-- The Rockies have played as the underdog in eight of their past 10 games and have gone 6-2 in those contests.
+- In eight games as the underdog over the last 10 matchups, the Rockies have a record of 5-3.

-- When it comes to the over/under, the Rockies and their opponents are 4-6-0 in their previous 10 games.
+- When it comes to the over/under, the Rockies and their foes are 4-6-0 in their last 10 contests.

-- The Rockies' previous 10 matchups have not had a runline set by sportsbooks.
+- The Rockies' previous 10 matchups have not had a runline set by oddsmakers.

 Rockies Betting Records & Stats

-- The Rockies have won in 16, or 47.1%, of the 34 contests they have been named as odds-on underdogs this year.
+- The Rockies have been victorious in 16, or 45.7%, of the 35 contests they have been chosen as underdogs in this season.

-- Colorado has been at least a +180 moneyline underdog six times this season, but was upset in all of those games.
+- Colorado is 6-10 this season when entering a game as the underdog by +155 or more on the moneyline.

-- The moneyline set for this matchup implies the Rockies have a 35.7% chance of walking away with the win.
+- The Rockies have an implied victory probability of 39.2% according to the moneyline set by sportsbooks for this matchup.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.